This hugely popular Zuppa Toscana is an Italian-inspired soup made with sausage, potatoes, kale, bacon and cream.

 Make Ahead Instructions: The entire soup can be made 1-3 days ahead of time, stored in the fridge.

-Freezing Instructions: To freeze Zuppa Toscana, make the soup according to instructions but don’t add the cream, and don’t cook the potatoes until tender.
+Freezing Instructions: To freeze Zuppa Toscana, make the soup according to instructions but don’t add the cream and don’t cook the potatoes until tender.
 Allow soup to cool, then store in a freezer safe container for up to 3 months.
-Thaw overnight in the fridge and rewarm on the stove.
-Stir in cream and cook until potatoes are tender.
+Thaw overnight in the fridge and rewarm on the stove, cooking potatoes until tender, and then stir in cream.

 Nutrition